 Convenor: Professor Graham Wallis (Department of Zoology)

-Other Teaching staff: Dr David Orlovich (Department of Botany), Professor Iain Lamont (Department of Biochemistry), Dr Nic Rawlence (Department of Zoology), Dr. Andrew Cridge (Department of Biochemistry).
+Other Teaching staff: Dr David Orlovich (Department of Botany), Dr Matt Larcombe (Department of Botany), Professor Iain Lamont (Department of Biochemistry), Dr Nic Rawlence (Department of Zoology), Dr. Andrew Cridge (Department of Biochemistry).

 - Paper Structure

 - Polymorphism, neutral theory, selection, drift, molecular evolution, molecular basis of adaptation and speciation